iorchard/burrito_docs/source/install/errata.rst

 In the checklist.yml playbook that pre-checks before installing Burrito, there is a task to check if all interfaces are up, which includes the storage nodes.
-The storage nodes may not have an overlay or a provider interface so they should be excluded from this task.
+The storage nodes may not have an overlay or a provider interface so the storage nodes should be skipped from this task.

 Download :download:`the patch <../_static/00-patch-checklist.txt>` and
 put it in burrito/patches/ directory.